 Image credit: Jessica Lai

-If you know someone who is #foreveralone who wants to get out of the single zone, wish them well with this phrase during your CNY meet up.
+If you know someone who is #foreveralone who wants to get out of the single zone, wish them well with this phrase during your CNY meet-up.
 It means that you wish for their Mr or Ms Right to appear right around the corner.
 Psst… if you’re an extra solid friend, maybe introduce your good-looking cousin to them this year.
 Who knows?
 They could be The One™.

 You can greet anyone with this phrase regardless of their age or gender.
 When you use it, you’re wishing the recipient a year full of happiness and smiles.
 It’s the more cheem alternative to your usual “新年快乐” (xīn nián kuài lè) greeting.

 Referencing one’s lucky star isn’t just something that’s done in English; it’s used in Chinese culture as well.
-When you say this greeting to someone, you’re asking their “lucky star to shine bright” and wishing them good luck and success in life.
+When you say this CNY greeting to someone, you’re asking their “lucky star to shine bright” and wishing them good luck and success in life.

 If your greetings bank for your younger school-age cousins is limited to just “学业进步” (xué yè jìn bù), it’s time for you up your game.

 Level up with this saying which translates to a wish for someone to succeed in “imperial examinations”.
-While imperial examinations were abolished in China during the Qing Dynasty in 1905, Singapore’s still got national exams so use this to wish someone academic success.
+While imperial examinations were abolished in China during the Qing Dynasty in 1905, Singapore’s still got national exams, so use this to wish someone academic success.
 Who knows, it just might help them the next time they’re dealing with notoriously difficult exam questions.

 To score some bonus points, you may also throw in the phrase 福如东海 (fú rú dōng hǎi) beforehand to wish them boundless fortune.